IanPeake/FatMaxxer/README.md

 Artifact detection (RR interval changes too fast) and filtering.

-Realtime UI shows elapsed time, instantaneous heart rate, RMSSD and ⍺1 and detected artifacts / number of samples (percentage %) in the window.

 Audio output advises HR, ⍺1 and detected artifact rate, adjusting to work rate---HR and/or ⍺1.
 RMSSD at HRs below a given threshold.